 On Thursday January 5, 2012, the Governor issued his proposed 2012-13 budget.
 On January 10th, the budget bill itself was introduced to the legislature.
-This document provides a thorough review of the Governor's Budget proposals based on the release of this newer, more detailed information.
+This document provides a thorough review of the Governor's Budget proposals based on the release of the latest information available.